Zariphron/Team-10/Specification.md

 ## Primary sequence
 	1. User select on the pomodoro timer
-	2. User select start on teh timer
+	2. User select start on the timer

 ## Primary postconditions
 	User will be notified when the 25 minute timer ends